onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

   * for each model variety `X_model` and degree `k_model` there is a known ground truth about which classes are algebraic,
   * Hodge type structures and cycle spans can be simulated consistently with a chosen `Enc_HC_tuple`.

 * Prepare two versions of an AI model:

-  * Baseline model without Q004 tension signals.
+  * baseline model without Q004 tension signals,
   * TU augmented model that receives `DeltaS_space`, `DeltaS_class`, and `Tension_HC` based signals during training or evaluation.

 **Protocol**